Ghostzapper Stakes: History

 The event was named in honor of the 1985 Belmont Stakes winner, Creme Fraiche who also won Grade I Donn Handicap and W.L.
 McKnight Handicap at Gulfstream Park.

 The following year, 1991 the event's conditions were changed to a handicap and the distance extended to 1 1/16 miles.

 In 1993 the American Graded Stakes Committee upgraded the race to Grade III.

 In 2003 the event was renamed to the Hal's Hope Handicap after the Florida-bred Hal's Hope who had won the event in 2002 and who also won the 2000 Grade I Florida Derby, 2000 Holy Bull Stakes and the 2002 Grade I Gulfstream Park Handicap.

 In 2005 the distance of the event was extended to 1 1/8 miles but after two runnings the distance was decreased to one mile.

 In 2009 the conditions of the event were changed to a stakes allowance which reflected in the modification of the event's name.

 In 2020 the distance of the event was increased to 1 1/8 miles.

 In 2021 the event was renamed to the owner of Gulfstream Park, Frank Stronach's US Hall of Fame and 2004 US Horse of the Year Champion, Ghostzapper as the Ghostzapper Stakes.

+In 2023 the distance of the event was decreased from 1 1/8 miles to 1 1/16 miles.